algorys/sysadmin/tutoriel/en/_posts/2016-06-17-alignak-beta-install.md

 **Tips:** You can upgrade `setuptools`, `pip` and `pbr` if you encounter problems with `pip install`.

-You have to create a user _alignak_ and connect with:
+You have to create a user _alignak_ and connect as this user:

 ```bash
 sudo adduser alignak